Shoshana Lew

 Shoshana M. Lew (born 1983) is a career government administrator currently serving as the executive director of the Colorado Department of Transportation.
-She is the daughter of former United States Secretary of the Treasury Jack Lew.
+She is the daughter of United States Ambassador to Israel Jack Lew.

 Career

 The Colorado Senate confirmed Lew's appointment to the position of executive director of the Colorado Department of Transportation (CDOT) on February 5, 2019.
 Prior to heading the Colorado Department of Transportation, Lew worked from April 2017 to January 2019 as the chief operating officer of the Rhode Island Department of Transportation.
 Before her appointment to Rhode Island's Department of Transportation, Lew worked for eight years in the Obama administration.
 The federal government positions she held were Chief Financial Officer, U.S. Department of Transportation, Assistant Secretary for Budget and Programs, U.S. Department of Transportation, Senior Adviser, U.S. Department of the Interior, Bureau of Ocean Energy Management, and Policy Adviser, White House Domestic Policy Council.

 Lew has a bachelor's degree in history from Harvard University and a master's degree in history from Northwestern University.
 Lew's first position after she completed her graduate degree was at the Brookings Institution, where she served as policy analyst and research and policy assistant in the organization's Metropolitan Policy Program from 2007-2009.